tallamjr/evlib/README.md

-This library is inspired by numerous event camera libraries such as [`event_utils`](https://github.com/TimoStoff/event_utils) Python library but reimplemented in Rust for significantly better performance.
+This library is inspired by numerous event camera libraries such as [`event_utils`](https://github.com/TimoStoff/event_utils) Python library but reimplemented in Rust for improved performance in certain operations.

 > [!Warning]
 >